froemero/reward-efficacy-evc-eeg/README.md

 **Directories**

-- Behavior-and-EEG: Code for behavior and EEG analyses
+- `Behavior-and-EEG`: Code for behavior and EEG analyses
-- Pupil: Code for pupil analyses
+- `Pupil`: Code for pupil analyses

 This repository contains code for the following paper: